jedwards1211/metacave/README.md

                                             a row of measurements blank in survey notes) Default unit: "distUnit"

-              "dist": "auto"                only allowed if the from and to station are fixed and no azimuths or inclinations are given; tells the program to draw passage connecting the stations anyway
+              "dist": "auto"                Only allowed if the from and to station are fixed and no azimuths or inclinations are given; tells the program to draw passage connecting the stations anyway

+                                            At least one of "fsAzm" and "bsAzm" is required unless the shot is vertical

               "fsAzm": 204.5                Optional angle - the frontsight azimuth Default unit: "fsAzmUnit", then "angleUnit"

               "bsAzm": 22.5                 Optional angle - the backsight azimuth Default unit: "bsAzmUnit", then "angleUnit"

+                                            At least one of "fsInc" and "bsInc" is required unless the from and to stations have "depth"s

               "fsInc": -5                   Optional angle - the frontsight inclination Default unit: "fsIncUnit", then "angleUnit"